MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-alerts.md

 1. Contain the source computer
     1. Find the tool that performed the attack and remove it.
     1. Is the computer running a scanning tool that performs various LDAP queries?
     1. Look for users logged on around the same time as the activity occurred as they may also be compromised.
-Reset their passwords and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
+Reset their passwords and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Defender for Cloud Apps portal.
 1. Reset the password if SPN resource access was made that runs under a user account (not machine account).

 **Kerberoasting specific suggested steps for prevention and remediation**

-1. Reset the passwords of the compromised users and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
+1. Reset the passwords of the compromised users and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Defender for Cloud Apps portal.
 1. Require use of [long and complex passwords for users with service principal accounts](/windows/security/threat-protection/security-policy-settings/minimum-password-length).
 1. [Replace the user account by Group Managed Service Account (gMSA)](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).